Sherry-Ma/Project1-Wikipedia-Fetcher-with-FastAPI-and-AWS-App-Runner/README.md

 ## Usage
 - To run loacally:

     type in `make install` in the terminal.
+    This will install all the packages needed.
+    To search for word "Benedict": `./cli-fire.py search_wiki "Benedict"` To get description of "Benedict Cumberbatch": `./cli-fire.py wiki "Benedict Cumberbatch"`

 - To run on the server:

     type in `make all` in the terminal.
-    This will install all the packages needed and run it on port 8080
+    This will install all the packages needed and run it on port 8080.

     open it in a web brower and you can see a simple message:
     `{"message":"Hi, this is a wikipedia API.
 Call /search or /fetch"}`